 - You’re okay with not being able to drop the dumbbells

 If these four items match your needs and preferences, then I think this is the best adjustable dumbbell set for you to buy:

 On the other hand, if your needs and preferences don’t match up with all these items, then I have a few alternative adjustable dumbbell sets to consider:

 - These are more durable than the MX55 because they have no moving parts and a simple yet robust nested frame design.
 Although you’re not supposed to drop PowerBlocks, they’re more likely to survive the impact unscathed than the MX55 in the case of an accidental drop.

-- They are definitely not a traditional looking dumbbell.
+- They are definitely not traditional-looking dumbbells.
 As you might guess from the name, they look more like a block than a typical dumbbell.
-Despite their non-traditional design, you're able to use them for all the same things you use traditional-looking dumbbells for.
+Despite their non-traditional design, you’re able to use them for all the same things you use traditional-looking dumbbells for.